dapr/community/README.md

 - [Quickstarts repo](https://github.com/dapr/quickstarts/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 And, we can always use more testing, have more and improved docs, or just write a blog post on what you have discovered whilst using Dapr.

-If you're a developer, read the [development guide](https://github.com/dapr/dapr/tree/master/docs/development) for help on how to get started.

 Finally consider achieving one of the many [roles](#roles) that are in the Dapr project.